alnibo/milestone-project-2-bicycles/README.md

 1. Interactive Charts using DC, D3 and crossfilter.
 2. Responsive design using the Bootstrap Grid system, making sure the website is compatible on all screen sizes
-3. Fixed navbar, which collapses when in mobile use, so as not to overgrowd the screen
+3. Fixed navbar, with a responsive brand name that disapears for smaller screen sizes, but buttons that are always accessible

 ### Features left to implement